redis/redis-doc/topics/modules-api-ref.md

      RedisModuleEvent_SwapDB

-         This event is called when a swap db command has been successfully Executed.
+         This event is called when a SWAPDB command has been successfully Executed.
          For this event call currently there is no subevents available.